Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Failing to set achievable goals will impede the progress.
+- Failing to set achievable goals will slow progress.

-- The development of strong networks can lead to new opportunities for employment and advances.
+- The development of strong networks could lead to new opportunities for employment and advances.

 - Negativity is not acceptable in any workplace.

-- The overcommitment causes mistakes burning out, mistakes, and internal anger.
+- The overcommitment causes mistakes, burnout, and internal discontent.

-- Reduce stress by implementing techniques for managing time and learning to delegate difficult tasks.
+- Reduce stress by learning Time Management Techniques and learning to delegate tasks that are not popular.

 Not Establishing Goals